Maxiik92/What-I-have-created-in-Green-Fox-Academy/README.md

 # What-i-have-created-in-Green-Fox-Academy

-These are some projects that i was working on when i participated superintensive Fullstack developer course on Green Fox Academy
+These are some projects that I was working on when I participated superintensive Fullstack developer course on Green Fox Academy

 <b>Gallery project</b>
 <br>